Swarmops/Swarmops/README.md

 This is the exact install procedure for a two-server setup -- you could also install on one and the same server:

-1. Create two clean Ubuntu Xenial VMs.
+1. Create two clean Ubuntu Xenial or Debian Stretch machines.
 Call them _backend_ and _frontend._ They can be in different firewall zones.
 Install mysql-server on the backend (or on a third server).

 2. Install the repository key as described above and run `apt update`: